Don't Look Now: Theatrical releases Don't Look Now—marketed as a "psychic thriller"—was released in London's West End on 16 October 1973. It was released nationwide a few weeks later as the main feature of a double bill; The Wicker Man was its accompanying B feature and—like Don't Look Now—went on to achieve great acclaim. The two films have thematic similarities, and both end with their protagonists being led to preordained fates by a 'child' they believe to be helping.

 The film was among the top British titles at the UK box-office in 1974, second only to Confessions of a Window Cleaner, and ranking in the top twenty of the year overall.
-Michael Deeley, who was managing director of British Lion Films at the time of the film's release, said the film's US reception was hurt by Paramount Pictures rushing the film into cinemas too early, due to the unexpected failure of Jonathan Livingston Seagull; despite its mismanaged distribution, Peter Bart—from his time at Paramount—recalls it performing "fairly well" at the box office.
-The film had recouped most of its expenses before it was even released, with its $1.1 million budget offset by the fee Paramount paid for the US distribution rights.Don't Look Now was chosen by the British Film Institute in 2000 as one of eight classic films from those that had begun to deteriorate to undergo restoration.
+Michael Deeley, who was managing director of British Lion Films at the time of the film's release, said the film's US reception was hurt by Paramount Pictures rushing the film into cinemas too early, due to the unexpected failure of Jonathan Livingston Seagull.
+Shortly after the film's release, film director Richard Donner surmised that the film "grossed maybe—if it was lucky—in the world market 6 million", and it had lost money.
+Peter Bart, on the other hand, recalled it performing "fairly well" at the box office, despite its mismanaged distribution.
+The film cost £566,501 (US$1.3 million) to produce, and recouped most of its expenses before it was even released due to the sale of the US distribution rights to Paramount.Don't Look Now was chosen by the British Film Institute in 2000 as one of eight classic films from those that had begun to deteriorate to undergo restoration.
 On completion of the restoration in 2001, the film was given another theatrical release.